 Privacy Statement – Amsterdam Data Collective

-The Hup takes your privacy very seriously and will handle and use your data securely and in accordance with the requirements of the General Data Protection Regulation (“GDPR”).
-On this page you will find The Hup’s Privacy Statement (“Privacy Statement”).
-This Privacy Statement is intended to inform you about the handling of personal data that you provide (“personal data”) for which The Hup is responsible.
+Amsterdam Data Collective takes your privacy very seriously and will process and use your data in a secure manner in accordance with the guidelines of the General Data Protection Regulation (“GDPR”).
+This page contains Amsterdam Data Collective’s Privacy Statement (“Privacy Statement”).
 We recommend that you read this Privacy Statement carefully.

-This Privacy Statement applies to all the data collected and processed by The Hup from job applicants, customers, staff, clients and all users of its websites, apps and other services.
+This Privacy Statement applies to all data that Amsterdam Data Collective collects and processes from candidates, applicants, customers, employees, clients and users of its website, apps and other services.

-The GDPR defines personal data as: all data concerning an identified or identifiable natural person.
-This means that the information is either directly about someone or can be traced back to that person.
-That it must concern a natural person means that the data of deceased persons or organisations do not constitute personal data.
+The GDPR indicates that Personal Data is any information about an identified or identifiable natural person.
+This means that information is either directly about someone or can be traced back to this person.
+The fact that it must be a natural person means that data of deceased persons or of organizations is not personal data.

-There are many different types of personal data.
-The most common type being someone’s name and full address.
-But telephone numbers and postal codes with house numbers are also personal data.
-Sensitive information, such as someone’s race, religion or health status are also referred to as special personal data.
-These types of data are subject to additional protection by law.
+There are many types of personal data.
+Obvious data is someone’s name, address and place of residence.
+But telephone numbers and postcodes with house numbers are also personal data.
+Sensitive data such as a person’s race, religion or health are also referred to as special personal data.
+These are extra protected by the legislator.

-3. What information does The Hup collect and process?
+4. What information does Amsterdam Data Collective collect and process?